nkarni/meteor-stock/README.md

 2. Remove Meteor's auto-generated `myApp.html`, `myApp.js`, and `myApp.css` in your app's root.
 3. Add iron-router (optional; only if you want routes): `mrt add iron-router`
 4. Add bootstrap-3 (optional; only if you want things to look pretty): `mrt add bootstrap-3`
-5. Install meteor-stock: `npm install -g meteor-stock`
+5. Install meteor-stock: `npm install -g generator-meteor-stock`
 6. Run meteor-stock: `yo meteor-stock`
 7. Create a directory structure (optional; meteor-stock will create necessary paths if you install generate individual views, etc.): just choose the first menu item.
 8. Create a layout file for iron-router (so that your new views will be 'yielded' into it): choose the appropriate menu item.